tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Mon Nov 12 2007

-Wilford Hermiston (a 18-year-old White poor high school graduate) entered a church, ready to deliver a speech to religious people.
+Wilford Hermiston (a 18-year-old white poor high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Wilford Hermiston sometimes preached his views to theists, but still felt afraid.
 Wilford Hermiston slowly breathed in and out to calm his nerves.
 As Wilford Hermiston entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Wilford Hermiston used scientific information to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Wilford Hermiston argued that the Unblinking Eye was an impersonal force that can only be understood as a part of nature, similar to that of gravity.